tanmaydoesstuff/cryptonite-taskphase-tanmay/picoctf/forensics.md

 We are given a .wav file and on playing it we get a hint of encoded data.
 My initial guess was to try for a spectrogram, using Audacity, but that didn't lead to any valuable results.

 Then I read the hint given, which is "How did pictures from the moon landing get sent back to Earth?".
-Googling for this gives us something called `SSTV`, which was used to convert audio data to images.
+[Googling for this]([url](https://en.wikipedia.org/wiki/Apollo_TV_camera)) gives us something called `SSTV` or ` Slow Scan Television` which was used to convert audio data to images.

 Then I found a decoder tool called `RX-SSTV` to decrypt the encoded data to convert it to an image.
 But it was only available for Windows.
 I then found another tool available for mobile on Android called `Robots36`.